abagames/literate-diff-viewer/docs/pinclimb/README.md

 ### Adjusting the sound

 If `isPlayingBgm` is enabled, background music will be automatically generated and played during the game.
 Also, the sound effects played by the `play` function will be generated automatically.
-These sounds can be changed by setting `seed` in the `options`.
-You can set various values for `seed` until you get the BGM and sound effects you like.
+These sounds can be changed by setting `audioSeed` in the `options`.
+You can set various values for `audioSeed` until you get the BGM and sound effects you like.

 <br><br><br><br>